baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 # set the connection port (normally, port 22)
 > sudo vim /etc/ssh/sshd_config
+(if it is slow to login, try edit useDNS in this file to NO)

 # restart ssh service
 > sudo systemctl restart ssh